consequently/consequently-hugo/content/news/2020/notes-from-a-pandemic.md

 Shawn and I have also somehow been able to keep writing during this time.
 I'm most proud of this [joint paper](https://consequently.org/writing/collection-frames/), which brings together ideas we've had over the last 18 months or so.
 I think it's a genuine advance in our understanding of the frame semantics for relevant logics, and it's the paper I'm most proud of having written, in recent years.

-Finally, last week I recorded a wide-ranging conversation with Aleks Hammo, for his podcast, Aleks Listens.
+Finally, last week I recorded a wide-ranging conversation with Aleks Hammo, for his podcast, _[Aleks Listens](https://aleks.co)_.
 We talked about logic, philosophy, belief, and the state of the world.
 If you like that sort of thing, you might like to [listen along, here](https://alekslistens.podbean.com/e/43-prof-greg-restall-logic-society-belief-and-the-self/).